 The Company also maintains a Defined Contribution Plan that has been adopted by most of its U.S. subsidiaries.
 Employees of the adopting employers who meet the eligibility requirements of the plan may participate.
 Employer matching contributions are made to the plan based on a percentage of each participant's pre-tax contribution.
-For each dollar that a participant contributes up to 5% of compensation, participating subsidiaries make employer contributions of fifty cents (\$0.50).
-Employer contributions to the plan totaled \$3.7 million, \$3.5 million and \$3.3 million in 2010, 2009 and 2008, respectively.
+Effective January 1, 2011, for each dollar that a participant contributes up to 5% of compensation, participating subsidiaries make employer contributions of one dollar.
+During 2010 and 2009, for each dollar that a participant contributed, up to 5% of compensation, participating subsidiaries make employer contributions of fifty cents.
+Employer contributions to the plan totaled \$8.5 million, \$3.7 million and \$3.5 million in 2011, 2010 and 2009, respectively.